Title

 The Philippine Jurisprudence case examines the effects of adoption on legal rights and obligations, specifically highlighting that the natural parents lose all legal rights and obligations towards the child, and the child becomes the legal heir of the adoptive parents, while still remaining the legal heir of their biological parents.

-The natural parents are divested of all legal rights and obligations regarding the child, except when the child is adopted under a specified provision; the child is freed from legal obligations of obedience and maintenance with respect to them.
+The natural parents, except in the case of adoption under the second preceding section, are divested of all legal rights and obligations in respect of the child; the child is freed from obligations of obedience and maintenance toward them.

-All acts or parts of acts inconsistent with Act No. 3977 are repealed.
+It repeals all acts or parts of acts inconsistent with the Act.

 Analyze Cases Smarter, Faster